Data Processing and Cloud Hosting Business License in Dubai

 Related data and information processing activities

-The licence does not extend to internet service provision, which is covered under a separate classification.
+The license does not extend to internet service provision, which is covered under a separate classification.
 Businesses must ensure their operational scope aligns precisely with the permitted activities listed under Activity Code 6311.

 UAE and Dubai Market Context